Warbirds over Wanaka: 2020

 The 2020 airshow was to take place over 10–12 April.
 Aircraft planned to appear included one of the Polikarpov I-16s that was rebuilt in the 1990s by Sir Tim Wallis.
 Another aircraft that was scheduled to appear was a Boeing B-52 Stratofortress that would flyover Wanaka on Sunday on its way to Australia from Guam, making the type's airshow debut in New Zealand.
 On March 15 it was announced that the 2020 show would be cancelled due to the COVID-19 pandemic.
 This marked the first time in the event's history that a show had been cancelled.

 2022

-The 2022 airshow was to take place over 15-17 April.
-A highlight of the programme was to be the New Zealand airshow debut of the Lockheed Martin F-35 Lightning II, with an example from the Royal Australian Air Force scheduled to perform flying displays over the weekend.
+The 2022 airshow was to take place from 15–17 April.
+A highlight of the programme was to be the New Zealand airshow debut of the Lockheed Martin F-35 Lightning II, with an example from the RAAF scheduled to perform flying displays over the weekend.
 Another "star" aircraft planned to appear included the Polikarpov I-16 which had remained in the country after the cancellation of the 2020 event.
 The country's government changed the COVID "traffic light" alert level to "Red" nationwide on 23 January and the following day the airshow's organisers announced that the 2022 show would be cancelled.

 2024

-The 2024 airshow was announced in October 2022.
+The 2024 airshow was announced in October 2022 and took place between 29 and 31 March 2024 Elements of the RNZAF including the Black Falcons aerobatic display team and the US American Eagles Jet Display Team.
+Notable aircraft at the airshow included an RNZAF de Havilland Mosquito, a restored RNZAF P-51 Mustang, a new RNZAF P-8A Poseidon, several RNZAF C-130 Hercules planes and several USAF F-16s.
+About 64,800 people attended the airshow, generating over NZ$40 million for the local economy.